 I realized that I was putting it off.
 Weekly.
 In the competition of everyday priorities, my board “homework” lost the fight, every time.
 There was always a tomorrow.
 Always a proclamation of “I’ll get to it later.”

 Then, I realized the crazy in my procrastination.
 There I was, with a huge gift in front of me in the form of the Athena Alliance executive development program—and I wasn’t holding up my part of the deal.
 Guilty as charged.
 As an Athena member, your journey is a shared responsibility.
-On Athena’s end of it, there’s an ocean of resources at members’ disposal from our Member Success Managers to the resource library to the expert executive coaches all there in my corner, ready to guide, coach, and connect me.
+On Athena’s end of it, there’s an ocean of resources at members’ disposal from your Personal Chief of Staff to the resource library to the expert executive coaches all there in my corner, ready to guide, coach, and connect me.

 And on my end, I had homework to do.
 Each part of the journey requires personal input.
 That meant allowing time to think about my career wins.
 Quantifying them.
 Reflecting on where I’ve been and where I stand today.
 It also meant being willing to let go of some things that, even though they were accomplishments, didn’t necessarily feed or support where I would like the journey to take me.

 Athena Alliance brings extraordinary women together.
 Many join through individual membership.
 And, often, it’s because their employer is sponsoring their membership.
 In those cases, that means the employer is investing heavily in its female executive leaders.
 They want to see these remarkable women hit the next level of their career.
 They’re not just checking a box, they’re championing the success of their female leaders.

 When I was the Brand & Marketing Director for Bar Method, it wasn’t just a perk that I could attend the company’s top-rated exercise classes during the day, it was part of my job and part of creating a successful company for me to participate in every way.
 I realized the same is in play here, participating in the executive development coaching not only contributes to my personal success journey, it also contributes to me creating successful services for Athena members.